YongoDavid/Demo-2024-Mar/README.md

 # Demo-2024-Mar
-Been an amazing year soo far , its already 3 months in. i have been going and i wont stop. i am a developer and i have solved aloot of problems using code.
+Been an amazing year soo far , its already 3 months in. i have been going and i wont stop. i am a developer and i have solved alot of problems using code.

 YOU ARE AMAZING DAVID , KEEP PROGRAMMING NO MATTER HOW HARD IT GETS , IF IT WAS EASY EVERYONE WOULD BE DOING IT STAY CONSISTENT MY BOY!